-The Randolph Leader is published each Wednesday in Roanoke, Randolph County, Alabama, by Randolph Publishers, Inc. Its weekly press run of 7,300 copies is distributed primarily in Randolph and surrounding counties.
+The Randolph Leader is published each Wednesday in Roanoke, Randolph County, Alabama, by Randolph Publishers, Inc. Its weekly press run of 4,200 copies is distributed primarily in Randolph and surrounding counties..

 The Leader is sold through news racks located throughout Randolph and northern Chambers counties and also is distributed to subscribers by mail.
-It is mailed directly from post offices in Roanoke, Wedowee, Wadley, Woodland, Graham and Five Points.
+It is mailed directly from post offices in Roanoke, Wedowee, Wadley and Woodland.

-The single-issue price is 75 cents.
-Annual subscriptions are available for $29 in Randolph, Chambers, Clay and Cleburne counties and for $39 elsewhere.
-Six-month subscriptions are available for $18 in Randolph, Chambers, Clay and Cleburne counties and for $24 elsewhere.
-Our E-edition is available separately at an annual rate of $29 or six-months for $18.
-If you wish to combine your print and online subscription add $10 to our print edition price.
+The single-issue price is $1.
+Annual subscriptions are available for $36 in Randolph, Chambers, Clay and Cleburne counties and for $46 elsewhere.
+Six-month subscriptions are available for $25 in Randolph, Chambers, Clay and Cleburne counties and for $31 elsewhere.
+Our e-edition is available separately at an annual rate of $30 but comes included with a subscription to the printed paper.
+The e-edition is archived and searchable back to January 2009.

 At least two papers preceded The Randolph Leader in Roanoke - The Roanoke Herald and The Randolph County News.
 The Roanoke Herald, dating back at least as far as 1875, was published on Thursdays by W.H.
 Hooker as late as 1898.
 Limited research did not reveal the date of the Herald's closing, but a reasonable guess is that at some point, The Leader bought out The Herald and then became Roanoke's only newspaper.
 The first issue of The Leader noted "Brother Hooker's" illness and extended best wishes to him.